JustUtahCoders/comunidades-unidas-internal/api-docs/list-clients.md

 - "name" can be partial
 - "phone" can be partial
 - If no search terms are provided, the top 100 rows will be returned ordered by lastName, firstName
-- "program" is the mysql program id
+- "program" is the program id.
+- "service" is the service id.
+- You may only provide eitehr program or service.
+Not both.
 - "sortField" is one of the following: `id`, `firstName`, `lastName`, `birthday`
 - "sortOrder" is one of the following: `asc`, `desc`
 - "wantsSMS" is one of the following: `true`, `false`